 a.
-Insert a 5mm hex (Allen) wrench into the retaining screw located on the lower right hand side of the Free Floating Rail System (handguard) and rotate counter clockwise (Fig. 44).
+Insert a 5mm hex (Allen) wrench into the retaining screw located on the lower right hand side of the Free Floating Rail System (handguard) and rotate counter clockwise (Fig. 45).
 Once loosened, drift out the retaining screw from left to right until the retaining screw reaches its limit of lateral travel.
+Other applicable rail systems and handguards attach using standard machine screws (including SW11 type).
+Removal and installation of these rail systems and handguards is essentially the same as for Free Floating Rail System.

-WARNING: The retaining screw for the Free Floating Rail System (FFRS) handguard is held captive by a small shaped spring located on the lower right hand side of the handguard.
-Attempting to completely remove the retaining screw could lead to damage of the handguard, shaped spring, and/or retaining screw.
+WARNING: The retaining screws for the Free Floating Rail System (FFRS) handguard are held captive by small shaped springs located on the lower right hand side of the handguard.
+Attempting to completely remove the retaining screw could lead to damage of the handguard, shaped springs, and/or retaining screws.

-Fig. 44 - Loosening the FFRS screw with hex (Allen) wrench
+Fig. 45 - Loosening the FFRS screws with hex (Allen) wrench

 - b.
 Slide the Free Floating Rail System (FFRS) off the barrel nut and remove the FFRS from the upper receiver. - c.
 Grasp the rear of the gas piston while pushing back on the piston rod.
-Disengage the piston rod from the piston and slide out the piston rod from the upper receiver (Fig. 45).
+Disengage the piston rod from the piston and slide out the piston rod from the upper receiver (Fig. 46).

-Fig. 45 - Removing Piston Rod
+Fig. 46 - Removing Piston Rod

 d.
-Slide the gas piston to the rear and remove the gas piston from the gas block (Fig. 46).
+Slide the gas piston to the rear and remove the gas piston from the gas block (Fig. 47).

-Fig. 46 - Removing Gas Piston
+Fig. 47 - Removing Gas Piston